bruno-c-p/bruno-c-p/README.md

 - 💼 Software Enginner at <a href="https://www.wises.com.br/" target="_blank">Wise</a>
 - 📚 Teacher and student at <a href="https://unibave.net/" target="_blank">Unibave</a>
 - 👥 Feel free to reach out to me on <a href="https://www.linkedin.com/in/bruno-cardozo-pereira-561b31196/" target="_blank">Linkedin</a>
-- 🌱 Learning to be a Full Cycle 🔄️
+- 🌱 Founding 2 startups 🔄️

 🛠 &nbsp;__Job Stack__
 <div>